Embiid has huge game to help 76ers outlast Bucks, 123-120

-MILWAUKEE (AP) — Joel Embiid had 42 points, 14 rebounds and five assists and the Philadelphia 76ers regrouped after squandering a 15-point lead to beat the Milwaukee Bucks 123-120 on Thursday night.
+Embiid had 42 points, 14 rebounds and five assists and the 76ers regrouped after squandering a 15-point lead to beat the Milwaukee Bucks 123-120 on Thursday night.

+“The one thing the later All-Star break does, when you come out, it’s a sprint,” 76ers coach Doc Rivers said.
+“It’s no longer the midway point, where you can ease back from the break.
+It’s a full sprint when you come back.”

 Giannis Antetokounmpo had 32 points, 11 rebounds and nine assists for the Bucks.